ShakerMasri/wasel-palestine/README.md

 The system uses the Nominatim API to convert geographic coordinates into readable addresses.

 ## Database Structure
-users: stores user information
+-users: stores user information
-checkpoints: stores checkpoint data
+-checkpoints: stores checkpoint data
-incidents: linked to users and checkpoints (Many-to-One)
+-incidents: linked to users and checkpoints (Many-to-One)

 ## Validation & Security
-Global ValidationPipe is enabled
+-Global ValidationPipe is enabled
-Non-whitelisted properties are rejected
+-Non-whitelisted properties are rejected
-AuthGuard protects secured endpoints
+-AuthGuard protects secured endpoints
-Each report is linked to a single user
+-Each report is linked to a single user